rouhinmitra/rouhinmitra.github.io/_projects/Irriquate.md

 permalink: /project/Irriquate
 published: 2024-01-03
 date: 2024-01-03
-description: "A system composed of various geospatial data, to help growers in California water their crops"
+excerpt: "A system composed of various geospatial data, to help growers in California water their crops"
-headline: "This is the headline for the project."
 link: '/projects/sf_pred'
 ---